 Sebastopol Documentary Film Festival

-The Sebastopol Documentary Film Festival exhibits on six screens simultaneously along with venue partner Rialto Cinemas Sebastopol, presenting an average of 60-70 films per year to a combined audience of 4,000 documentary film lovers, industry guests, and fellow filmmakers.
+The Sebastopol Documentary Film Festival exhibits on six screens simultaneously at Sebastopol Center for the Arts and venue partner Rialto Cinemas Sebastopol®, presenting an average of 65-70 films per year to a combined audience of 5,000 to 6,000 documentary film lovers, industry guests, and fellow filmmakers.

-The festival provides a number of educational programs during the festival event weekend, including Peer Pitch West, a collaborative opportunity for documentary filmmakers to get constructive feedback on their documentary works-in-progress from an audience comprised of other filmmakers and documentary enthusiasts.
-Peer Pitch West is produced in partnership with Washington D.C.-based Docs in Progress and online documentary community The D-Word.
+SDFF 2019 provides a number of educational programs during the festival event weekend.
+Peer Pitch West has two days planned for their 8th year at SDFF 2019, produced in partnership with Washington D.C.-based Docs in Progress.
+Executive Director, Erica Ginsberg expertly facilitates this opportunity for documentary filmmakers to get constructive feedback on their documentary works-in-progress from an audience comprised of other filmmakers and documentary enthusiasts.

-The festival also provides an annual panel discussion or a speaker on a specific topic of documentary film production or construction.
+The festival also provides panel discussions and speakers on a various aspects of documentary film production or construction.
 Subjects have ranged from sound design to cinematography to music composition and more.
-Each year provides an excellent opportunity to learn from some of the masters of the craft.
-This year we are bringing Filmmakers into classrooms to screen and discuss their work.
-We’re excited for the new educational opportunities that lie ahead.
+Each year provides an excellent opportunity to learn from, and network with, a unique collection of masters of the craft.

 Film Festival Staff and Steering Committee

 Anjana Utarid, Executive Director

 Lori Solomon, Programmer/Filmmaker Liaison